-Per the Texas Association of REALTORS Residential lease agreement all notices must be in writing.
-Saying I told the Person at the front desk or someone at the property management company is not an effective or acceptable defence.
+Per the Texas Association of REALTORS Residential lease agreement, all notices must be in writing.
+Saying I told the Person at the front desk or someone at the property management company is not a valid or acceptable defense.
 Be sure to put all requests and notices in writing.

-- 3. Not taking Pictures when you first move in.
+Not taking Pictures when you first move in

 Almost everyone has a digital camera or cell phone these days and should use it to document the state of the property at move-in.